-While this site does not claim to be the first or last word on its subject matter, readers are urged to research on their own to find further information, to post enquiries at our forum (or the related message boards linked to from the forum main page), and where relevant, to post links to further avenues of study on the forum for others to utilize and enjoy.
+While this site does not claim to be the first or last word on its subject matter, readers are urged to research on their own to find further information, to post enquiries at our forum (or related message boards, Facebook groups and other social media), and where relevant, to share links to further avenues of study.

-The webmaster appreciates the efforts of all other webmasters who host sites - private or professional - that shed light on Canadian military history, and hopes that his views on this question are seen not as an indictment of these other sites (do a search for MAPLE LEAF UP, ARMOURED ACORN, Service Publications Inc., Chris Johnson, Francis Tavares, or Convoy Magazine - you won't be disappointed) but as a reflection of the realities of the Internet today, and the nomadic nature of its denizens - which makes any truly meaningful list of links impossible.
+The webmaster appreciates the efforts of all other webmasters who host sites - private or professional - that shed light on Canadian military history, and hopes that his views on this question are seen not as an indictment of these other sites but as a reflection of the realities of the Internet today, and the nomadic nature of its denizens - which makes any truly meaningful list of links impossible.